kontainapp/km/demo/nokia/kontain-faktory/README.md

 To start zookeeper Kontainer with bash so you can navigate `make test DOCKER_TI="-ti" ARGS=bash`.
 To kill the test, ^Z and then 'kill -9 %%'

 To clean up Kafka disks and kill Nokia test containers `make clean-disks`.
-Note that this target may reporte container names errors, this just indicates that these containers are already gone, and can be ignored.
+Note that this target may report container names errors, this just indicates that these containers are already gone, and can be ignored.

 ## Running tests

 After `make flatten`, you will have 3 types of Docker images:

 * original Nokia ones, i.e `kontainstage.azurecr.io/nokia/ckaf/kafka`
-* mutilayer Kontainer image (with KM inside), i.e. `kontain/nokia/kafka`
+* multilayer Kontainer image (with KM inside), i.e. `kontain/nokia/kafka`
 * flattened out Kontainer image (with KM inside), i.e. `flat-kontain/nokia/kafka`

 The Kontainer multilayer and flat are functionally identical, but differ in size.